 Assets and liabilities are valued in the course of an asset purchase, which may result in a capital gains tax liability for the seller and affect the depreciable amount for the buyer.
 Where a comprehensive business is purchased at its fair market value, the acquisition cost of the target business’s assets may be stepped-up (or down) to their fair market value.
 In this case, the buyer needs to apportion the total consideration to the assets acquired.

 Goodwill is the excess amount of the consideration paid over the fair value of the net assets transferred.
-For tax purposes, goodwill can be amortized straight-line over a period of 5 years within the tax limit to the extent that the amortization expenses are recognized for accounting purposes.
+For tax purposes, goodwill can only be recognized if it is traceable to a valuable intangible asset and if an appropriate method has been used to calculate the goodwill.
+Goodwill can be amortized on a straight-line basis over a period of 5 years or more within the tax limit to the extent that the amortization expenses are recognized for accounting purposes.

-The depreciation cost of the assets charged in the accounts is deductible for tax purposes, provided it is calculated based on the depreciation method and useful life stipulated for each type of asset under the corporate income tax law.
+The depreciation cost of the assets charged in the accounts is deductible for tax purposes within the tax limit, provided it is calculated based on the depreciation method and useful life stipulated for each type of asset under the corporate income tax law.
 Taxpayers typically choose either the straight-line method, declining-balance method or unit of production method to depreciate assets.

 Tax losses or historical tax liabilities are not transferred with the assets in an asset acquisition.
 In the case of an individual asset transfer, the purchaser does not incur a secondary tax liability for any unpaid tax or tax liabilities of the seller that relate to the transferred assets on the official transfer date.
 However, in a comprehensive business transfer, the purchaser assumes a secondary tax liability on any already fixed and determinable tax liabilities of the seller on the official transfer date.